OpenEvalProject/evals/manuscripts/elife-89494/v1/manuscript.md

 **Figure 5.:** (A, C) Electroporation of the left (A) or right (C) dorsal mesentery (DM) with the control, pCAG-GFP, had no effect on the basement membrane of the coelomic epithelium (arrows).
 Left n=6.
 Right n=4.
 (B, D) Electroporation of mouse Netrin4 (pCAGEN-Ntn4) and pCAG-GFP into the left (B) or right (D) DM disrupted the basement membrane underlying the coelomic epithelium (arrows) and scattered basement membrane in the mesenchyme (asterisks).
 Left n=5.
 Right n=5.
 The intact laminin staining in B is the basement membrane (BM) of the nephric duct.
 (E) Double DM electroporations also disrupt the coelomic epithelium (arrows) but the midline appears intact despite being contacted by Ntn4+ cells (n=3).
 (F, G) Electroporation of the endoderm directly with pCAG-GFP or pCAGEN-Ntn4 does not visibly affect the basement membrane underlying the endoderm (open round pointers).
 Control n=5.
 Ntn4 n=8.
 The midline appears unaffected by any of these perturbations.
 Scale bars = 100 μm.

-## DM midline is a barrier against diffusion
+### DM midline is a barrier against diffusion

 Genes including Cxcl12 (Mahadevan et al., 2014; Sivakumar et al., 2018) and Bmp4 (Sanketi et al., 2022) which encode diffusible signals are expressed asymmetrically in the DM (Figure 6A and B).
 So too are genes encoding enzymes that are secreted into the ECM, like the HA-modifying enzyme TSG6 (Sivakumar et al., 2018).
 The expression domains of these genes have a sharp boundary at the midline, since left and right cells do not mix.
 However, the secreted protein products of these genes may be able to diffuse across the DM if their movement is not limited (Figure 6C).
 We know that experimentally mixing left and right signals is detrimental to gut tilting and vascular patterning (Mahadevan et al., 2014; Kurpios et al., 2008; Davis et al., 2008; Welsh et al., 2013; Sivakumar et al., 2018; Sanketi et al., 2022)—e.g., ectopic expression of pro-angiogenic Cxcl12 on the right side results in an aberrant vessel forming on the right (Mahadevan et al., 2014).
 Moreover, when the CXCR4 receptor antagonist AMD3100 (MW = 502.78) is introduced to the left DM, it abolishes vascular development on the left.
 However, when the same drug is introduced to the right DM, the left-sided vascular development remains intact (Mahadevan et al., 2014).
 This phenomenon suggests a barrier against diffusion.

 ![Figure 6.](https://cdn.elifesciences.org/articles/89494/elife-89494-fig6-v1.jpg)

 **Figure 6.:** (A, B) Genes encoding diffusible signals including Cxcl12 and Bmp4 are expressed asymmetrically in the DM at Hamburger-Hamilton stage 19 (HH19).
 (C) Hypothesis for the role of the midline in limiting diffusion of left and right signals across DM.
 (D) At HH19, the midline is intact (white arrow) and diffusion of 3000 MW dextran (green) is limited to the right side (n=4/4).
 (E) At HH20, the midline (white arrow) has begun to fragment.
 Diffusion across the midline is prohibited in some embryos (n=2/9) but permitted in others (n=7/9).
 (F) At later stages when the midline has disappeared, diffusion is allowed through the DM (n=7/7).
 (G) Proportion of dextran-labeled cells in the left vs. right DM, with unpaired t-test.
 (H) At HH19, the midline is intact and diffusion of AMD3100-BODIPY is limited to the left side (n=4).
 Dashed yellow box indicates quantified area.
 (I) At HH21 when the midline has disappeared, diffusion is allowed through the DM (n=3).
 Dashed yellow box indicates quantified area.
 (J) Proportion of BODIPY intensity in the right vs. left DM, with unpaired t-test.
 Each dot represents one image quantified.
 (K, L) Profile plot of average BODIPY intensity across the DM within the dashed yellow boxes in H and I, with left and right compartments of the DM overlayed.
 (M) Schematic of dextran injections into the right DM and AMD3100-BODIPY beading into the left DM.
 Scale bars = 50 µm.
 LDM = left dorsal mesentery.
 RDM = right dorsal mesentery.
 GT = gut tube.
 E = endoderm.
 L=left.
 R=right.
 N=notochord.
-DA = dorsal aorta.Figure 6—source data 1.Figure 6.
+DA = dorsal aorta.

 To test if the basement membrane structure at the midline is forming a functional barrier against diffusion, we injected 3 kDa fluorescent dextran directly into the right side of the DM (Figure 6D–G).
 When these injections are performed at stages where the midline is intact (HH19), movement of dextran through the tissue was limited to the right side (n=4/4 embryos) (Figure 6D).
 When the basement membrane midline appears fragmented (HH20), these injections produced mixed results—in some embryos (n=2/9), diffusion across the midline was prevented and in others (n=7/9) the dextran was able to move into the left mesenchyme of the DM (Figure 6E).
 Finally, at stages where no organized basement membrane structure remains at the midline (HH23), diffusion of dextran was always permitted across the entire width of the DM (n=7/7) (Figure 6F).